 Whether you’re on a computer, phone, or tablet, restart your device and reopen the Dropbox app.

-If a file doesn’t appear to be syncing, it could have been moved, deleted, or renamed by someone you’re sharing it with.
-Check your account on dropbox.com to see if the file is still in its original location with its original name, or check with whoever you’re sharing the file with.
+If a shared file or folder isn’t syncing, make sure you added it to your account.
+If changes to it aren’t syncing, it could have been moved, deleted, or renamed by someone you’re sharing it with.
+Check your account on dropbox.com to see if the file is still in its original location with its original name, or ask whoever you’re sharing the file with if they moved, deleted, or renamed it.

 Advanced solutions to file syncing issues